NEO vs. Google Classroom

 The Google Classroom class layout is divided into three pages: the stream or news feed, classwork and people.
 The classwork page is the most important since the stream only shows notifications.
 However, teachers can only add a limited amount of class materials and there is no HTML editor for content pages.
 They have the option of adding the materials under the same topic.

-NEO offers native mobile apps for iOS, Android and Windows, as well as branded apps for schools that require them.
+NEO offers native mobile apps for iOS and Android, as well as branded apps for schools that require them.

 The platform also has many accessibility features, such as hidden content that improves screen reader use, a 'skip to content' shortcut, underlined links setting, and a high contrast theme.